chriswhitehouse/CV/README.md

 ## Skills

-Consider skills relevent to software development.
+[Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
+You should demonstrate how capable you are at this skill with examples.] << to delete

 #### Algoirthmic Thinking

-- Experience
-- Achievements
-- Evidence
+>>>> to complete >>>>[Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.]

+[- I achieved A during my work at B (job, or otherwise)] [- I contributed to the growth of X while doing Y (job, or otherwise)] [- I built this, made this, broke this, fixed this, etc.]
+[- A link to some on-line evidence (blogs, videos, articles, etc.)]

 #### Communication and Team Working

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+>>>> to complete >>>>[Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.]

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
+[- I achieved A during my work at B (job, or otherwise)] [- I contributed to the growth of X while doing Y (job, or otherwise)] [- I built this, made this, broke this, fixed this, etc.]
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+[- A link to some on-line evidence (blogs, videos, articles, etc.)]

 #### Process and Systems Thinking

-- Experience
-- Achievements
-- Evidence
+>>>> to complete >>>>[Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.]

+[- I achieved A during my work at B (job, or otherwise)] [- I contributed to the growth of X while doing Y (job, or otherwise)] [- I built this, made this, broke this, fixed this, etc.]
+[- A link to some on-line evidence (blogs, videos, articles, etc.)]

 #### Analysis and Insight

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+>>>> to complete >>>>[Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.]

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
+[- I achieved A during my work at B (job, or otherwise)] [- I contributed to the growth of X while doing Y (job, or otherwise)] [- I built this, made this, broke this, fixed this, etc.]
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+[- A link to some on-line evidence (blogs, videos, articles, etc.)]

 ## Education